alvarotrigo/fullPage.js/README.md

     <div class="slide" data-anchor="slide4"> Slide 4 </div>
 </div>
 ```
+In this last case, the URL we will use would end up in `#secondPage/slide3`.

 **Be careful!** `data-anchor` tags can not have the same value as any ID element on the site (or NAME element for IE).